-I am an Assistant Professor of Philosophy at the University of Pennsylvania, a Faculty Fellow in Ware College House, and I direct the Computational Social Philosophy Lab with Patrick Grim.
-In Spring 2018, I’ll be a Fellow of the Dartmouth Institute for Cross Disciplinary Engagement.
+I am an Assistant Professor of Philosophy at the University of Pennsylvania, and I direct the Computational Social Philosophy Lab with Patrick Grim.
+For the Spring 2018 quarter, I’ll be a Fellow of the Dartmouth Institute for Cross Disciplinary Engagement.

 My research is at the intersections of epistemology, ethics, and social philosophy.
 My work is motivated primarily by two questions: (1) how and why epistemic norms apply to us, and (2) how epistemic norms for groups differ from norms for individuals.
 I investigate both questions using traditional philosophical methods as well as via agent-based computer simulations.
 I also use agent-based computer simulations to investigate questions more squarely in political philosophy, social epistemology, and philosophy of science.

 Before coming to Penn, I did a Ph.D. in Philosophy at the University of Michigan.